-870 million, one eighth of the world’s population live in extreme hunger and poverty and exist on less than 80 pence a day.
+795 million, around one in nine of the world’s population are undernourished and exist on less than £1 a day.
 Hunger kills more people than AIDS, malaria and tuberculosis combined.
-Millions of women, men and children die each year because of chronic persistent hunger – TWO million are children.

-Of the thousands of people who live in hunger and poverty, 10 percent are suffering from famine or from the high profile emergency crises that we are sadly all too familiar with.
+Of the millions of people who live in hunger and poverty, 10 percent are suffering from famine or from the high profile emergency crises that we are sadly all too familiar with.

 However, particularly whilst the focus of the world is on high profile crises, it is vital that we recognise that, even today, the 90 percent majority of those suffering with hunger and poverty are living in other parts of the world, not affected by famine, earthquake or flood, but because of the chronic persistent hunger that exists in the developing world, in particular, Africa, South Asia and Latin America.